Montparnasse: Artistic hub

 Montparnasse was a community where creativity was embraced with all its oddities, each new arrival welcomed unreservedly by its existing members.
 When Tsuguharu Foujita arrived from Japan in 1913 not knowing a soul, he met Chaïm Soutine, Amedeo Modigliani, Jules Pascin and Fernand Léger virtually the same night and within a week became friends with Juan Gris, Pablo Picasso and Henri Matisse.
 In 1914, when the English painter Nina Hamnett arrived in Montparnasse, on her first evening the smiling man at the next table at Café de la Rotonde graciously introduced himself as "Modigliani, painter and Jew".
 They became good friends and Hamnett later recounting how she once borrowed a jersey and corduroy trousers from Modigliani, then went to La Rotonde and danced in the street all night.

 Between 1921 and 1924, the number of Americans in Paris swelled from 6,000 to 30,000.
 While most of the artistic community gathered here were struggling to eke out an existence, well-heeled American socialites such as Peggy Guggenheim, and Edith Wharton from New York City, Harry Crosby from Boston and Beatrice Wood from San Francisco were caught in the fever of creativity.
 Robert McAlmon, and Maria and Eugene Jolas came to Paris and published their literary magazine Transition.

-Harry Crosby and his wife Caresse would establish the Black Sun Press in Paris in 1927, publishing works by such future luminaries as D. H. Lawrence, Archibald MacLeish, James Joyce, Kay Boyle, Hart Crane, Ernest Hemingway, John Dos Passos, William Faulkner, Dorothy Parker and others.
+In 1927, Harry Crosby and his wife Caresse established the Black Sun Press in Paris, publishing works by such future luminaries as D. H. Lawrence, Archibald MacLeish, James Joyce, Kay Boyle, Hart Crane, Ernest Hemingway, John Dos Passos, William Faulkner, Dorothy Parker and others.
 As well, Bill Bird published through his Three Mountains Press until British heiress Nancy Cunard took it over.

 Cafés rented tables to poor artists for hours at a stretch.
 Several, including La Closerie des Lilas, remain in business today.

 The cafés, bistros and bars of Montparnasse were a meeting place where cultural ideas and connections were hatched and mulled over.
 The cafés at the centre of Montparnasse's night-life were in the Carrefour Vavin, now renamed Place Pablo-Picasso.

-In Montparnasse's heyday (from 1910 to 1920), the cafés Le Dôme, Closerie des Lilas, La Rotonde, Le Select, and La Coupole—all of which are still in business—were the places where starving artists could occupy a table all evening for a few centimes.
+In Montparnasse's heyday from 1910 to 1920, the cafés Le Dôme, Closerie des Lilas, La Rotonde, Le Select, and La Coupole—all of which are still in business—were the places where starving artists could occupy a table all evening for a few centimes.
 If they fell asleep, the waiters were instructed not to wake them.
-Arguments were common, some fueled by intellect, others by alcohol, and if there were fights (and there often were) the police were never summoned.
+Arguments were common, some fueled by intellect, others by alcohol, and if there were fights, and there often were, the police were never summoned.
 If you could not pay your bill, people such as La Rotonde's proprietor, Victor Libion, would often accept a drawing, holding it until the artist could pay.
 As such, there were times when the café's walls were littered with a collection of artworks.